galvezjosue19/AWS_Weather_Data_Collection/README.md

 Dependencies:

-- boto3: AWS SDK for Python to interact with AWS services (e.g., S3).
+- Boto3: AWS SDK for Python to interact with AWS services (e.g., S3).
-- python-dotenv: Loads environment variables from a .env file.
+- Python-dotenv: Loads environment variables from a .env file.
-- requests: Handles HTTP requests to fetch weather data.
+- Requests: Handles HTTP requests to fetch weather data.

 ## Folder Structure Of The Project